-Example of leased vehicle

-Supply Chain Management (Environment)

-Seven & i Group is making efforts to reduce its own environmental impact as well as working together with its business partners to reduce environmental impact across the entire supply chain.
+Changes in power consumption by ATMs Material Issue 3 Realize decarbonization, circular economy, and society in harmony with nature, through environmental efforts Supply Chain Management (Environment) Seven & i Group is making efforts to reduce its own environmental impact as well as working together with its business partners to reduce environmental impact across the entire supply chain.
 Besides requesting that our contractors that are manufacturing original products to comply with the Business Partner Sustainable Action Guidelines, we are also working to save energy at factories and introduce eco-friendly vehicles.